bparish628/CampusTrade/README.md

 ## Submission of code
 To submit code, please create a branch and make your edits in that branch.
 When it is complete, submit a pull request to develop.
 We will review it and if it's good, we will merge it.

+# License
+This project is licensed under the Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND).